zac7777/Entropy/Entropy/Sets/Creatures/Inkbeasts.md

 *Move:* 2 AP, move 3 meters in any direction

-*Swipe:* 1 AP, 2m, 1d4 slicing damage, on critical hit the target is knocked
+*Swipe:* 1 AP, 2m, 1d4 slashing damage, on critical hit the target is knocked
 Accuracy: +23
 Critical: +11